What is a break-even analysis? The break-even point is the point when your business’s total revenues equal its total expenses.

 To use this break-even analysis template, gather information about your business’s fixed and variable costs, as well as your 12-month sales forecast.

 When Should You Use a Break-Even Analysis?

 A break-even analysis is a critical part of the financial projections in the business plan for a new business.
 Financing sources will want to see when you expect to break even so they know when your business will become profitable.

 But even if you’re not seeking outside financing, you should know when your business is going to break even.
 This will help you plan the amount of startup capital you’ll need and determine how long that capital will need to last.

 In general, you should aim to break even in six to 18 months after launching your business.
 If your break-even analysis shows that it will take longer, you need to revisit your costs and pricing strategy so you can increase your margins and break even in a reasonable amount of time.

 Existing businesses can benefit from a break-even analysis, too.

-A break-even analysis can help you identify under what scenarios your company must operate to be profitable or at least avoid a negative balance.
-One of the best uses of break-even analysis is to play with various scenarios.
-For instance, if you add another person to the payroll, how many extra sales dollars will be needed to recover the extra salary expense?
-If you borrow, how much will be needed to cover the increased principal and interest payments?
-Many owners, especially retailers, like to calculate a daily breakdown.
-This gives everyone a target to shoot at for the day.
+In this situation, a break-even analysis can help you calculate how different scenarios might play out financially.
+For instance, if you add another employee to the payroll, how many extra sales dollars will be needed to recoup that additional expense?
+If you borrow money, how much will be needed to cover the monthly principal and interest payments?

-Have a question about completing a break-even analysis?
-Connect with a SCORE mentor online or in your community today!
+Do you need help completing your break-even analysis?
+Connect with a SCORE mentor online or in your community today.